 However, a good meeting is about more than just communicating a message or checking to-do items off a list.
 A good meeting makes people feel comfortable and valued and builds social cohesion toward a common goal.

 One of the best ways to start a meeting off on the right foot is by introducing icebreakers.
 A good icebreaker sets the tone of a meeting from the very beginning, drawing people out in a way that invites openness, creativity, and trust.
-Here are several ways to incorporate good icebreakers into your virtual meetings and use technology to make everyone feel included and heard.
+Below we'll review what an icebreaker is, why they work, and share several icebreaker examples to incorporate into your virtual meetings to make everyone feel included and heard.